Shopify/shopify-api-js/RELEASING.md

    git add CHANGELOG.md src/version.ts
    ```

-1. To update the version, create the appropriate tag, commit all staged changes and push to the remote repository
+1. The following command updates the version (in `package.json`), creates the appropriate tag, commits all staged changes and pushes to the remote repository

    ```shell
    yarn version [ --patch | --minor | --major ]
    ```

-   Select the applicable option to the `yarn version` command to increment the appropriate part of the version number, i.e., for a version of `x.y.z`,
+   Select the applicable option to the `yarn version` command to increment the corresponding part of the version number, i.e., for a version of `x.y.z`,

    - `--patch` to increment the `z`
    - `--minor` to increment the `y`